 If yours is one of the roughly 65% of households in America that owns a pet, chances are you consider your animal companion a part of the family.
 Yet many pet owners fail to account for their pets in their estate plans.
 In the best-case scenario, that omission can lead to confusion for heirs.
 In the worst case, animals may wind up in shelters or be euthanized or abandoned.

-"A lot of people love their pets as much as they love their children," says Mark Albertson, an estate planning specialist for Fidelity Investments.
+"A lot of people love their pets as much as they love their children," says Matthew Metos, vice president of Advanced Planning for Fidelity Investments.
 "So it makes sense to consider taking the legal steps to provide for them in the event that they outlive you."

 Including pets in your estate plan can help you ensure that they will receive the care they need for the rest of their lives—and can give a pet owner some peace of mind.

 The first step in planning for the pets future is to determine who should take care of them upon the owner’s death or incapacity.
 If you have pets, consider meeting with your family or select close friends to decide on the best candidate for a caregiver.
 Be up front about expectations, and beware of choosing someone who seems hesitant to do the job.
 Not everyone is up for the day-to-day responsibilities of taking care of an animal, so it's important to make sure that the person chosen has given their clear consent.